I THINK YOU SHOULD READ THE NEXT COUPLE OF PARAGRAPHS!

-Registered Braunvieh Cows/Pair for Sale on the Diamond H Ranch
+Registered Braunvieh Cows/Pairs for Sale private treaty on the Diamond H Ranch